Whether you’re behind the monarchy or not, The Firm’s influence is rising exponentially, says Roya Nikkhah

 The Queen may be in her nineties, but she remains as intuitive as ever on how best to harness the appeal of the royal family and she is acutely aware that the Sussexes’ youthful, diverse and modern image has a global appeal.
 Earlier this year, she appointed Harry and Meghan as president and vice president respectively of the Queen’s Commonwealth Trust, an organisation connecting young people across the Commonwealth and championing young global leaders.

-This autumn, the Sussexes undertook a hugely successful tour of Africa on behalf of the government, and earlier in the year they travelled to Morocco on official business.
-Last year, Australia, New Zealand, Fiji and Tonga were on their itinerary.
+Last autumn, the Sussexes undertook a hugely successful tour of Africa on behalf of the government, and earlier in the year they travelled to Morocco on official business.
+In 2018, Australia, New Zealand, Fiji and Tonga were on their itinerary.
 That ‘soft power’, as the Foreign and Commonwealth Office calls the non-political but diplomatically significant role of the royal family overseas, helps boost bilateral and trade relationships, and is seen as an essential deployment of the brand.

 David Haigh, chief executive of business consultancy firm Brand Finance, says: ‘They are like a giant PR campaign for the UK.
 The monarchy is Britain’s national treasure, both symbolically and economically.
 Especially in the age of Brexit, Britain can rely on royal diplomacy to facilitate trade relations with the Commonwealth and the rest of the world.
 Today, its universal appeal translates to the attraction of Brand Monarchy, offering considerable commercial benefits to all businesses and institutions associated with it.’